CVidalG/Index-of-Armenian-Manuscripts/README.md

 |----------------------------|-------------|----------------------|---------------------|------------------|------------------|----------------------|------------|--------------------------|------|------|---------------------------|----------------|
 | Shelf mark with Library ID | Shelf mark  | Original Institution | Institution country | Institution town | Link to resource | Digital Library name | e.g. Paper | Number of pages / folios | Date | Size | Original title in catalog | e.g.incomplete |

+## About Illuminations

+This index doesn't specifically list illuminated manuscripts.
+For project related to illuminations, have a look to [Armenian Manuscript Illumination project]( https://armenoids.com).

+You can also use this index to detect automatically illumincations in any digitized Armenian manuscripts with the [Object Detection App](https://calfa.fr/object-detection/manuscripts).

 ## How to cite

 ```latex